 The investment management team oversees the risk controls utilized in the investment process.
 All mandated, firm, and regulatory restrictions applicable to a client's portfolio are coded into our portfolio construction software and applied automatically to the account during each rebalance.
-The optimized portfolio undergoes a detailed review by members of both the Portfolio Management and Portfolio Construction teams before it is approved for trading.
+The optimized portfolio undergoes a detailed review by members of the investment team before it is approved for trading.
 This review focuses explicitly on sources of risk and compliance with stated risk targets.
 Once approved, the portfolio is traded and then continuously monitored for compliance using a suite of internally developed software tools and an automated third-party pre- and post-trade and daily compliance system offered through Charles River IMS Compliance System.